grpc/proposal/A43-sdk-authorization.md

 Authentication verifies the identity of the requestor.
 Authorization ensures that the requestor has sufficient access to make a particular request.

-gRPC offers built-in authentication mechanisms like TLS, ALTS and even allow users to plug in their own authentication systems.
+gRPC offers built-in authentication mechanisms like TLS, ALTS and even allows users to plug in their own authentication systems.
 However, gRPC doesn't have any standard authorization solution available.
-If a user wanted to perform per RPC authorization check, they have to implement their own solution in the application.
+If a user wanted to perform per RPC authorization checks, they have to implement their own solution in the application.
 The standard gRPC authorization mechanism described in this proposal allows users to simply provide an authorization policy for their server.
 Then, for each RPC, the server verifies whether the client is authorized to make the RPC request.